RafaelM0reira/Stopwatch.js/README.md

 - html
 - css

-#### To run this projecto you just have to clone the repository, prompt: npm install, and prompt: npm run dev or npm run build
+#### To run this project you just have to clone the repository, prompt: npm install, and prompt: npm run dev or npm run build